 “In 2014, data centers in the U.S. consumed an estimated 70 billion kWh, representing about 1.8% of total U.S. electricity consumption.”

-Post-Quantum Tek intends to commercialize a unique, top-of-rack technology developed by the University of Arizona’s College of Optical Sciences: a holographic optical switch that is cooler … and faster … than switch technology in use today.
+Post-Quantum Tek intends to commercialize a unique, top-of-rack technology developed by the University of Arizona’s College of Optical Sciences: a high-speed optical switch that is cooler … and faster … than switch technology in use today.
 This optical switch dramatically reduces energy usage, increases data throughput, and enables increased security options.

-How the Holographic Optical Switch Works
+How the High-speed Optical Switch Works